 Directed by Jason Mewes

 The cast Mewes has assembled is admirable, with a combo of big (Teri Hatcher and Vinnie Jones), cult (Zach Galligan and Danny Trejo) and novelty names (Dean Caine).
 All of them get the exaggerated tone just right and clearly had fun doing it: a horror-comedy equivalent of Mamma Mia.
 It’s also made unexpectedly poignant by being the last thing Stan Lee ever filmed.
-However, a great line-up can only do so much with bad material, and when the plot’s as thin as a joint wrap, then the characters and jokes have to be spot on (like in Clerk).
+However, a great line-up can only do so much with bad material, and when the plot’s as thin as a joint wrap, then the characters and jokes have to be spot on (like in Clerks).
 On both counts it fails for me.
-By linking Mewes’ success to crime, there’s the potential for the narrative to do something challenging or push our loyalties.
+By linking Mewes’ success to crime, there’s the potential for the narrative to do something challenging and push our loyalties.
 But his dilemma of siding with success or friends is seldom given any weight, and he comes across as a selfish prick.
 I get this is a big, dumb ex-stoner comedy filled with dick jokes.
 Still, fundamentals like character motivation matter, and it’s hard to support or even like Jason when he mistreats everyone without it going commented on.
-The bad characterisation isn’t limited to him, with most parts being delineated by a single one-note joke.
+The bad characterisation isn’t limited to him, with most roles being delineated by a single one-note joke.
 Brian O’Halloran’s part is particularly poor.
 Yeah, Dante being the most sought after writer in town is funny.
 Though he’s otherwise portrayed as so goofy it doesn’t even make in-universe sense this could happen.
 The movie’s also oddly homophobic, with the kind of uncomfortable “aren’t gays funny” schtick I figured we moved on from a decade ago.
 I get this is View Askew, and if it ain’t woke don’t fix it etc. But there’s a difference between characters casually queer-bashing, and queer characters being a joke unto themselves.
 The high points, except the ridiculousness of Dean Cain having to hide from fanboys, are the scenes with Kevin.
-These have a warmth that can’t be faked, and it’s a joy watching these two best buds shoot the shit.
+These have a warmth that can’t be faked, and it’s a joy watching these two best buds hangout.
 Unfortunately, they also highlight how much Jay needs Silent Bob.

 WHY DON’T YOU JUST DIE!